NICHOLAS KRUSHENICK "RETURN OF THE PHANTOM" 1978

 Such compositional confinement is exhibited in Return of the Phantom, where Krushenick encloses a red colour field with his characteristic black lines and dynamic blue and yellow rectangles.
 Described in Artforum as the missing link between Hard Edge Abstraction and Pop Art, Krushenick’s swaths of bright colour, illustrative lines, and abstract forms, still place him as an important figure in the Pop Art movement.

 In 1964, Krushenick was included in the cornerstone exhibition, Post-Painterly Abstraction, organized by Clement Greenberg at the Los Angeles Country Art Museum.
 Since then, Krushenick’s works have held a solid position in the American modern art canon as a connector of contrasting modernist styles.
 His work continues to influence contemporary artists such as Carroll Dunham and Julia Dault.

-	Krushenick’s works can be found in the permanent collections of institutions such as the Museum of Modern Art, The Metropolitan Museum of Art, The Whitney Museum of American Art, Art Gallery of Ontario, Albright-Knox Gallery, Smithsonian American Art Museum and Los Angeles County Museum of Art.
+Krushenick’s works can be found in the permanent collections of institutions such as The Museum of Modern Art, The Metropolitan Museum of Art, The Whitney Museum of American Art, Art Gallery of Ontario (Toronto, CAN), Albright-Knox Gallery (Buffalo, NY), Smithsonian American Art Museum (D.C.) and the Los Angeles County Museum of Art.